 Accessibility at the City Law School Library (Gray’s Inn Place)

 Library users who would like to make use of any of the services identified in this guide should first contact Disability Services or the Dyslexia Support team who will make a referral and provide us with an initial assessment of your requirements.
 Your local library site representative will then be able to put the necessary arrangements in place for you.

 There is further information about support, software and equipment for users with disabilities or learning differences offered throughout the institution libraries on our pages about Library Services for Additional Needs.

 Martin Edwards.
 Telephone: +44 (0)20 7040 0342, e-mail: firstname.lastname@example.org

 Where appropriate users should familiarise themselves with their Personal Emergency Evacuation Plan and be aware which is their closest refuge point when using the library.
 There are several clearly labelled refuge points outside the Library.
 Users with mobility difficulties will be directed to a refuge point by a member of staff and should wait at one of these points.
 Library staff will alert the emergency services who will ensure the safe exit of any such users from the building.

 The Library entrance is situated on the lower ground floor, via a flight of stairs.
-Students with mobility problems can access the library via a lift at ground floor level using the entrance to the building opposite the School Office.
+Students with mobility access requirements can access the library via a lift at ground floor level using the entrance to the building opposite the School Office.
 Designated students will be able to operate the lift with their swipe card.
 All floors of the Library are accessible via an internal lift.
 Wheelchair accessible toilets are on the lower ground floor, near the lift.

 Low level enquiry points

 There is a low level enquiry point on the lower ground floor, adjacent to the lift.
 There is one PC on the lower ground floor designated as priority use for wheelchair users.
 If you wish to book a designated PC for your use in advance of arrival, please telephone 020 7040 0342.